 Whilst working for ALT I was a member of the:

-I am currently a member of the:
+I am currently a pro bono member of the:

 In a previous Sheffield College role I played a major part in the development of the TUC's courses for health and safety representatives.
 Stemming from this I was for several years a TUC-nominated member of the Standing Committee on Hazard Information and Packaging, a subcommittee of the Advisory Committee on Toxic Substances.

-During most of my employment with The Sheffield College, I was a senior and influential officer within NATFHE, the trade union and professional association which represents academic staff in colleges, and which merged with the Association of University Teachers to form UCU in 2006.
+During most of my employment with The Sheffield College, I was a senior and influential figure within NATFHE, the trade union and professional association which represents academic staff in colleges, and which merged with the Association of University Teachers to form UCU in 2006.

 How I see the world [back to top]